r-walsh/es6-profiles/README.md

   console.log(`Listening on ${ port }`);
 });
 ```

+  * `const` creates an immutable binding; don't confuse this for creating an immutable value!
+Check out this
+    [article](https://mathiasbynens.be/notes/es6-const) for a good overview of what `const` does for you.

 Run this the same way you normally would (`node index`) and you should see in the console: `Listening on 8910`.